Published 12th November 2019, Updated 28th July 2020

 - Host your event at an easy-to-find location.

-- If meeting at a large place (e.g. a park or food court), choose a precise location.
+- If meeting at a large place such as a park or food court, choose a precise location.
 Communicate this in the event description, and, if outside, use google maps to put a pin in the exact location.
-Also give the organisers phone number and description so the group can be easily identified, and anyone lost can call.
+Also, give an organiser’s phone number and description so people can easily find the group if they get lost.

-- While google maps solves most transportation questions, it may help to put in the event description about how to get there by public transport and where the nearest parking is.
-If your event is on Sunday, or will go late, check how frequently the public transport will run.
+- While Google Maps solves most transportation questions, it may help to put public transport directions or nearest parking information in the event description.
+If your event is on a Sunday or will go late, check how frequently the public transport will run.

-With some ideas from Zoe Savitsky .
-It may not be possible to make an event fully accessible, even if you try, so it’s a good idea to provide as much relevant information as possible.
+With some ideas from Zoe Savitsky.
+It may not be possible to make an event fully accessible, so it’s a good idea to provide as much relevant information as possible.

 - If you are meeting somewhere that serves alcohol, find out if underaged people can still attend.
 Note this in the event description.

-- Hosting an event at home, or in an open space like a park or open courtyard can allow parents flexibility.
+- Hosting meetings at home or in an open space like a park or courtyard can give parents flexibility.

-- Try to vary the time of day and time of week when scheduling events.
-An evening event may be great for parents of a little baby who can sleep in the stroller, but terrible for parents of older kids who need to be in bed early.
-Add some lunchtime or afternoon events to the mix.
+- Try to vary the time of day or week when scheduling events, especially if you hold multiple meetings per week.
+Evenings may be great for parents whose babies can sleep in a stroller, but terrible for parents of older kids who need to be in bed early.
+Adding lunchtime or afternoon events can help.

-- In some cities, women have reported heavy levels of street harassment while travelling to EA events in certain areas.
-Ask a few attendees if they had any problems getting to and from venues, and try to host events in areas with lower levels of street harassment.
+- In some cities, women have reported substantial street harassment while travelling to EA events in certain areas.
+Ask a few attendees if they have had any problems getting to and from venues.
+Try to host events in areas with lower levels of street harassment.

 - Choose easily accessible locations

-For most events, try to make your events free or cheap.
-University groups will often have free access to venues as well as some money to provide food and drink.
-If you have to pay for venues regularly, then you may like to ask for donations to cover room hire, or apply for funding to cover venue hire and drinks and snacks for your group.
+Try to make your events free or very cheap.
+University groups frequently offer free access to venues as well as funding to provide food and drink.
+If you have to pay for venues regularly, you may like to ask for donations to cover room hire costs.
+Otherwise, apply for funding to cover room hire and refreshments for your group.

 Venue Ideas for Social Events

-Social events in pubs, restaurants, and cafes are popular, but can have some drawbacks.
+Social events in pubs, restaurants, and cafes are popular but can have drawbacks.

-- Some people struggle to communicate in noisy environments, so try to also offer socials in quieter settings.
-When choosing a pub, cafe or restaurant, look or ask for quieter rooms, avoid big sports match days if the venue screens sports.
-(This is based on experiences in many western countries like the US, UK and Australia).
-Having a quieter room is more important for those whose first language is not English, those with hearing loss, or people sensitivity to noise, touch or other conditions can find it difficult to hear in loud environments.
+- Some people struggle to communicate in noisy environments, so try to offer socials in quieter settings.
+When choosing a pub, cafe or restaurant, look or ask for quieter rooms and avoid big sports match days if the venue screens sports.
+(This is particularly relevant in western countries like the US, UK and Australia).
+Quieter rooms are especially considerate for those whose first language is not English, those with hearing loss, or people opposed to loud environments due to sensitivity to noise, touch or other conditions.

-- Avoid using restaurants as your main event location because buying food can be inaccessible for people with little money or those prioritising donations.
-It also can be difficult for people with children, or those with special food requirements.
-Some of these concerns can be reduced by finding cheap vegan-friendly restaurants to meet.
-Read here for more considerations for eating out.
+- Avoid using restaurants as your go-to location because buying food can be inaccessible for people with young children, food requirements, donation priorities, or little money.
+Reduce some of these concerns by finding cheap, vegan-friendly restaurants.
+Ben Kuhn shares more considerations about eating out.

-Hosting the event at your home is another option if your group is small (or your home is large!).
-Some new people might find it a bit intimidating coming to the house of a stranger, so personally contacting new people who RSVP to the event, and putting up an EA sign outside can help welcome new people.
-See this document for on tips and menus if you are hosting.
+Hosting the event at your home is an option if your group is small or your home is large.
+New attendees may find it intimidating coming to a stranger’s house, so personally contacting new people who RSVP to the event and putting up an EA sign outside can help welcome newcomers.
+See this document for tips and menus if you take this approach.

-You can go on walks or hikes together.
-This is ideal for generating smaller 2-person conversations, and is good exercise too!
+Going on walks or hikes together is ideal for generating one-on-one conversations, and is good exercise too!

 Rooms for Discussion Groups and Presentations

-- In some cities, public libraries or community centres have affordable rooms that can be used for meetings, speaker events, discussion groups or workshops.
-Sometimes community groups can access these at a discount, or even free.
+- In some cities, public libraries or community centres have affordable rooms for meetings, speaker events, discussion groups or workshops.
+Sometimes community groups can access these at a discount or for free.